TryMala/TryMala/content/english/terms-conditions.md

 ---
 title : "Terms & Conditions"
-description : "this is meta description" layout : "regular" draft : true
+description : "Read the terms and conditions for using Mala's services, including details on obligations, rights, and usage policies for both buyers and sellers." layout : "regular" draft : false
 ---

-## 1. The Terms
+#### 1. The Terms

-1.1 Mala provides customers with a variety of innovative consumer purchasing solutions, including buy now pay later services (“BNPL”), cashback services, and other consumer solutions available through our channels (each referred to as a “Mala Service” and collectively as the “Mala Services”).
+1.1 Mala provides customers with a variety of innovative consumer purchasing solutions, including B2B Buy now pay later services (“B2B BNPL”), cashback services, and other consumer solutions available through our channels (each referred to as a “Mala Service” and collectively as the “Mala Services”).

 1.2 The Mala Services are provided by Mala Tech LLC, a company registered in Riyadh, Saudi Arabia (“Mala”) (referred to throughout these terms and conditions (“Terms”) as "we," "us," or "our").